Quantum Merlin-Arthur proof systems for synthesizing quantum states: Introduction

 It is noteworthy that \Cref{thm:informal-error-reduction-stateQMA} differs from Theorem 38 in~\cite{GSLW19} since our construction is based on the \textit{projected unitary encoding} (e.g., the presented matrix $A_n$) instead of the block-encoding.
-Furthermore, for establishing \Cref{thm:informal-error-reduction-bounded-stateQMA}, we make use of an \textit{exponential-degree} approximation polynomial of the sign function that all coefficients within the \textit{exponential precision} are computable in \PSPACE{}~\cite{MY23}.
+Furthermore, for establishing \Cref{thm:informal-error-reduction-bounded-stateQMA}, we make use of an \textit{exponential-degree} approximation polynomial of the sign function where all coefficients are computable in \PSPACE{} to within \textit{exponential precision}~\cite{MY23}.
 We additionally observe that the proof techniques in~\cite{MY23} can be straightforwardly adapted to \textit{projected unitary encodings} instead of the block-encodings originally utilized in their work.